pombredanne/REBIN/scripts/pythonTests/README.md

 -

-Example: python ystock.py AMEX
+Example: ./ystock.py AMEX

 Will return all stock detail for AMEX

 -

-Example python ystock.py GOOG ABC
+Example ./ystock.py GOOG ABC

 Will return all stock detail for GOOG and ABC